dragonman225/notionapi-agent/README.md

 main()
 ```

-The API requests are asynchronous, and I wrapped them with `Promise`, so you can use `async` / `await` to interact with them.
+The API requests are asynchronous and are implemented with `Promise`.

 ## Instance Options

-* `cookie` - (optional) Your cookie.
-You can obtain that with a browser: Open devtool, switch to **Network** tab, reload page, find a request whose **Request URL** contains `https://www.notion.so/api/v3/`, look at its **Request Headers** section, you will find **cookie**.
-  * When cookie is not provided, only data of public pages can be get, and only partial API works.
-  * **The library only sents the cookie to `www.notion.so:443`**, refer to `lib/agent.js` for details.
-  * It may be possible to use only `token_v2` of the cookie to authenticate,  but I haven't test it, for now I just use the whole cookie, mimic the browser's behavior.
+* `token` - (optional) The Notion API token to access your private pages.
+If you only need to access public pages, this can be empty.
+Follow this [guide](docs/obtain_token.md) to obtain your token.

 ## API Methods